mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 “Do you know AKB48?”
 I asked.

-“Oh yeah, they’re the ones who are like…”  Gyuna made some sort of Japanese imitation.
+“Oh yeah, they’re the ones who are like...”
+Gyuna made some sort of Japanese imitation.

 “Yeah.
 Exactly like that,” I said sarcastically.
 “And Babymetal.
 I listen to some.”